 Accreditation - Environmental Engineering

-Bachelor of Science in Environmental Engineering program is accredited by the Engineering Accreditation Commission of ABET under the commission's General Criteria and Program Criteria in Environmental Engineering.
+The Bachelor of Science in Environmental Engineering (BSEnvE) Program is accredited by the Engineering Accreditation Commission of ABET under the commission's General Criteria and Program Criteria in Environmental Engineering.

 Program educational objectives

 The program educational objectives for the BSEnvE program support the mission of the institution and college.
 They have been developed as part of a continuous improvement process to ensure that graduates from the program are prepared to excel professionally.

-Within three to five years after graduation from the B.S. in environmental engineering program at the University of Nevada, Reno, successful graduates will:
+Within three to five years after graduation from the BSEnvE program at the University of Nevada, Reno, successful graduates will:

 - Demonstrate engineering competence to successfully solve technical problems within diverse sub-disciplines of environmental engineering (e.g., treatment of drinking water and wastewater, environmental restoration or remediation, monitoring and analysis of water, soil, and air environments, and management of hazardous wastes);